yakivy/dupin/README.md

 ### Custom validating package

-To avoid imports boilerplate and isolating all customizations you can define your own dupin package:
+To avoid imports boilerplate and isolating all customizations, you can define your own dupin package:
 ```scala
 package object custom extends DupinCoreDsl with DupinSyntax {
     type CustomValidator[A] = Validator[Future, I18nMessage, A]
     val CustomValidator = Validator[Future, I18nMessage]
 }
 ```
-Then you can start using your own validator type with single import:
+Then you can start using custom validator type with a single import:
 ```scala
 import cats.implicits._
 import dupin.custom._